 Sancho is enthusiastic in his approach to his work and thrives on finding effective and creative solutions to difficult issues and challenging cases.
 He is very approachable and believes in providing helpful, meaningful and practical advice to his clients.

-Sancho has an exciting practice, split primarily between Planning and Environmental, Property, Construction and Commercial Litigation.
+Sancho has an exciting practice, split primarily between Planning and Environmental, Property and Land, and Regulatory and Local Government.
 He regularly acts in complicated, high value and high profile cases in each of these areas.
-He also conducts personal injury cases and general civil litigation including trusts, probate, estates, professional negligence, judicial reviews, and public law.

 'Sancho is proactive and thorough in his advice and drafting work.
 His in-court advocacy is calm, measured and intensively prepared.'

-Sancho has been conducting judicial review hearings in the High Court for over 7 years with numerous reported decisions (see below).
+Sancho is an extremely experienced planning advocate.
+He has conducted judicial review hearings in the Administrative Court as sole advocate for over10 years with numerous reported decisions (see below).
 These have included permission hearings, final hearings and appeals in the Court of Appeal.
-His instructions relate to a wide range of planning issues including EIA development, affordable housing, wind turbines, noise, duty to take enforcement action, habitats ,interpretation of policy, reasons challenges, weight of planning considerations, heritage assets and irrationality.
+His instructions relate to a wide range of planning issues including EIA development, affordable housing, wind turbines, noise, duty to take enforcement action, ecology and habitats, biodiversity, highways issues ,interpretation of policy, reasons challenges, weight of planning considerations, heritage assets, listed buildings, lawfulness of planning conditions, Local Green Space and Green Belt tests, decision making procedures and irrationality.

-Sancho previously used to manage a team of planning lawyers at a large local authority and therefore has a unique understanding of how local government works.
-This means that he can provide practical and targeted advice in a flexible manner which suits his clients and he is used to working closely with planning officers
+Sancho’s previous role as a manger of a team of planning lawyers at Cornwall Council gave him a unique understanding of how planning decision making and local government work in practice.
+This means that he can provide practical and targeted advice in a flexible manner which suits his clients and he continues to work closely with planning officers.

 Sancho has a wide ranging property practice.
 He is instructed regularly on complex commercial possession cases and provides his clients with a holistic advice which benefits from his experience in planning, highways, public law, trusts, agricultural matters and commercial law.
 He also appears in the First-Tier Tribunal (Property Chamber) on a wide variety of matters including leasehold and land registration cases.